-Most days he keeps his Evel Knievel jumpsuit in his bottom desk drawer, but not to worry, if you want to integrate digital into your campaign or reach out via social media, Jason will design a plan that is right for your program and makes you look like a pro.
-And if social or digital media is not right for your needs, Jason will also be the first one to tell you.
+Most days he keeps his Evel Knievel jumpsuit in his bottom desk drawer, but not to worry, if you want to integrate digital communication into your PR or media relations campaign, Jason will design an integrated plan that is made to perform.

-Jason’s specialty is: Getting the client what they want and need to effectively communicate.
+Jason’s specialty is: Getting clients what they want and need to effectively communicate.
 This is always his most important goal.
-Jason is known by clients for his creative, yet ultimately practical, digital and social media thinking.
+Jason is known by clients for his creative, yet ultimately practical, public relations tactics.

 Other specialties: BBQ, the Blues and a good cause.
 The proceeds from his B Street Rib-off barbeque competition support the American Cancer Society and his band, Brown Soul Shoes supports lovers of the unique Southern sound that is the Blues.
 Drummer.
 He’s also a craft beer aficionado (brews his own on occasion) and will search for the perfect Pimm’s Cup until the day he dies.
 Don’t ask him to name your dog though.
 He’s not good at that.